Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 user2.addr user2.skey user2.vkey
 ```

-We also created the script that checks the UTxOs at the address that we just created, called **query-utxo-user2.sh**:
+We also made a script that checks the UTxOs at the address that we just created, called **query-utxo-user2.sh**:

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/query-utxo-user2.sh